C2SM/spack-c2sm/docs/C2SMGuidelines.rst

 always result in the same code, all other version only point to a *HEAD* of a git branch.

-Note that tagged versions for COSMO on the *c2sm-features* branche are not yet provided but will be offered soon.
+The list of versions, including tagged versions, is provided by *spack info package_name*.
+Note that tagged versions for COSMO on the *c2sm-features* branch are not yet provided but will be offered soon.
 We thus recommend using the *spack devbuildcosmo* command for now.

 So long story short: